zephyrus/mqtt-miio/systemd/README.md

 ## Configure
 Edit the file `/opt/mqtt-miio/systemd/environment`

 If the service is already running, you need to restart it to apply the changes: `systemctl restart mqtt-miio.service`

-If you need to specify a token and you need the device ID:
+If you need to specify a token and you need the device id:
 - `systemctl start mqtt-miio.service`
 - plug in the device
 - check log: `journalctl -eu mqtt-miio`